 If you want to become a permanent resident or a Dutch citizen, you need to prove that you have, or are able to, integrate into Dutch society.
 Topics covered are based on daily Dutch life and practices.
 Most of these are fairly common and similar to daily life in most of the western world, only with Dutch characteristics.

-Up until June 2021, a language proficiency level of A2 is required, but theirafter the bar will be raised to B1 level in accordance with the Common European framework of reference or CEFR.
+For this exam, a language proficiency level of A2 is required, but from 2023 the bar will be raised to B1 level in accordance with the Common European framework of reference or CEFR.

 Would you like to know your current Dutch level?
 Feel free to use our level indicator.

 3. 6 Exam components

 The exam is broken down into 6 separate tests.

 You will be presented with text to read on which you are tested with a multiple choice questionnaire.
 For more detailed information with some hints and tips about the reading exam, follow this link.

 Here you are either shown video clips or listen to audio clips after which you will be required to answer multiple choice questionnaire on the clips.
 Click here to up your chances to pass the listening test.

 5. Kennis van de Nederlandse maatschappij (KNM)